Margie Ferris MS, CCC, Speech-Language Pathologist, Co-owner and Founder of Zen Zone

 Jalessa Lucas, Occupational Therapist

-Jennifer Lupiani, Instructor for Executive Functioning Success
+Jennifer Lupiani, Psychologist, Instructor for Executive Functioning Success and Socially Speaking

 Jennifer earned her PhD in school psychology from Fordham University in May 2004.
 She has been a NYS licensed psychologist since January 2006.
 She has worked in the Croton-Harmon and Hendrick-Hudson school districts.
 She believes executive functioning is a crucial life skill and has a passion for teaching it, incorporating mindfulness as a grounding component.
 She has extensive experience with elementary, middle and high school students.

-Jennifer Wasserberg, M.A CCC, Speech-Language Pathologist
+Jennifer Wasserberg MA, CCC, Speech-Language Pathologist

 Jennifer received her Undergraduate Degree in Speech and Language Disabilities from SUNY Cortland and her Graduate Degree in Speech-Language Pathology from Lehman College.
 She has 6 years of pediatric experience working with preschoolers, school-age children and adolescents with a variety of diagnoses including auditory processing disorder, autism, hearing loss, learning disabilities and apraxia.
 Particular areas of interest include articulation, expressive/receptive language, pragmatics and augmentative and alternative communication.
 Jennifer has experience treating clients utilizing PROMPT and Beckman Oral Motor techniques and programming augmentative and alternative communication devices.